 29. Help with Trading Orders

-One way I can help is to suggest that you pick up a copy of our 4 cassette tape-set and manual called “Trading Order Power Strategies.” m
+One way I can help is to suggest that you pick up a copy of our 4 cassette tape-set and manual called “Trading Order Power Strategies.”

 No one has ever produced a product quite like it and many of our trader readers have told us that it was of immense help to them.
 However, until you get your copy, learn the following:

 When the market trades above a buy-stop price order, it becomes a market order.
 The first down tick, after the market order price is activated, determines the highest price a buy stop order may be filled.
-The rule to remember placing stops is this, "Buy above and sell below."
+The rule to remember placing stop-loss orders is this, "Buy above and sell below."
 Buy-stops are placed above the current market price and sell-stops are placed below the current market price.